saagie/technologies/CONTRIBUTING.md

 ## Open an issue

 The first step to contributing is to open an issue at [this URL](https://github.com/saagie/technologies/issues/new/choose).
-A bot will automatically report the issue in out internal issue tracker and generate a unique issue id (for example SDKTECHNO-123).
+A bot will automatically report the issue in our internal issue tracker and generate a unique issue id (for example SDKTECHNO-123).

 ## Create a branch